 Next comes a layer of tofu sofritas (recipe below).

-Finally, top with shredded cheese (I use Daiya brand dairy-free mozzarella shreds).
+Finally, top with shredded cheese, if desired (I use Daiya brand dairy-free mozzarella shreds).

 Bake in a 350 degree F oven for 5-7 minutes, or until the shredded cheese is melted.
 Remove from the oven and top with your favorite toppings—I decked my dip with olives, chopped fresh tomatoes, green onions and served with tortilla chips and guacamole on the side.
 This dip is so tasty and easy to make.
-It disappears quickly!
+It disappears quickly and my friends are always shocked that it’s vegan!

 Any leftovers can be stored in the skillet, topped with foil, or in an airtight container in the fridge.
 Reheat the servings you plan to eat in the microwave and enjoy!
 The leftovers are just as good as the dip when it’s straight out of the oven.